 Australia’s reporting regime requires both parties to a derivative transaction to report to an Australian Derivative Trade Repository (ADTR).
 However, there is relief from this principle allowing single-sided reporting, i.e. where only one party is required to report.
 Read more for further details on single-sided reporting.

-After 21 October 2024, firms can continue to delegate their reporting, however the safe harbour provisions will be mostly removed from the ASIC rules.
-This means that firms will need to implement greater monitoring and reconciliations of their ASIC trade reporting.
+Firms can delegate their reporting under ASIC.
+Previous safe harbour provisions have now been removed from the ASIC rules.
+This means that firms need to implement greater monitoring and reconciliations of their ASIC trade reporting conducted by a third party.

-For those firms already delegating their reporting, we encourage you to use this transition period to build an understanding of how to conduct regular reconciliations and monitoring.
-TRAction have compiled resources for both clients and non-clients.
-Read more for assistance with this process.
+For those firms delegating their reporting, we encourage you to build an understanding of how to conduct regular reconciliations and monitoring.
+TRAction have compiled resources for both clients and non-clients to assist with this process..
+Read more.

 TRAction has identified common mistakes in ASIC trade reporting data.
 Ensuring the completeness and accuracy of your ASIC trade reporting is important and hence you should take time to review your reporting process against the list below: